 Welcome back everyone!
 We have arrived!
-This is the very last week of the stability training portion of our exercise program.
+This is the very last week of the stability training portion of our weekly workout schedule template!
 If you have made it this far, my hope is that you are starting to notice the results of partaking in a regular exercise routine!

 Before we get started, I have to apologize for not posting this over this past weekend as I normally do.
 There were some family medical events that were unexpected and I just never got the chance to sit down and write this out.
 I guess it just goes to show that anyone can experience a setback now and then.

 If you missed any of the other weeks or just want to read up on the whole series, check out any of the following links:

 - Weekly Workout Schedule Template: Week 1 – Cardio and Strength

 - Weekly Workout Schedule Template: Week 3

 - Weekly Workout Schedule Template: Week 5